The following info will provide assistance to setup your FLEXlm server.

 1. On Windows Vista/7/8/10 (or Server 2008 or newer), execute lmtools_vista.exe as

-Adminstrator (right click on lmtools_vista.exe and choose the Run as administrator
+Administrator (right click on lmtools_vista.exe and choose the Run as administrator

 option) to start the LMTOOLS program.